RealityStop/Bolt.Addons.Community/README.md

 ## Installing

 Import the provided .assetpackage into your project, then and regenerate.
 There is no need to add anything to the assembly or type options.
-Regenerating is required before the units will be available.
+"Build Unit Options" is required before the units will be available.

 > **Important:** Version 2 is structured significantly different from prior versions.
 See the [Upgrade Guide](https://github.com/RealityStop/Bolt.Addons.Community/wiki/Version-2.0-Released!) for more information.